 Ratnakirti — Tibetan-preserved works by Ratnakirti on Buddhist doctrine, path structure, and tantric praise.
 (3)

-Ritual, Vows, and Practice Manuals — Tibetan-preserved Buddhist ritual manuals, vows, sadhanas, refuge rites, and practical liturgies.
-(14)
+Ritual, Vows, and Practice Manuals — Tibetan-preserved Buddhist ritual manuals, vows, sadhanas, refuge rites, practical liturgies, Kalyāṇavarman's charnel-ground meditation stages, Avadhūtipa's six meditation lessons, a source-complete canonical dhāraṇī, and Kambala's vajra-and-lotus instruction on the perfection of wisdom.
+(19)

 Sakyasribhadra — Tibetan-preserved works by Sakyasribhadra on bodhisattva practice, Mahayana instruction, and devotional recitation.
 (3)